xythobuz/avrNetStack/README.md

 All files in "lib/drivers/asynclabs" are released under the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html).
 > &copy; 2009 Async Labs Inc.
->
 > &copy; 2012 Thomas Buck

-Everything else, if not mentioned otherwise elsewhere, is released a BSD 2-Clause License.
+Everything else, if not mentioned otherwise elsewhere, is released under a BSD 2-Clause License.
 See the accompanying COPYING file.

 ## Software Overview